NightfallRollup/nightfall-phase2ceremony/README.md

 Folder: `browser`.
 A React application containing the pages and scripts.

 ## Beacon
 Folder: `beacon`.
-A command line application for generating the beacon.
-This is normally done after the contributions are finished.
+A command line application for generating the beacon & verification keys for the circuits.
+This should done after the user contributions are finished.

 ## Infrastructure/Deployment
 Folder: `terraform`.
 Contains the resources written in Terraform for allowing provisioning the infrastructure/application on AWS.